signalfx/integrations/collectd-docker/docs/cpu.throttling_data.periods.md

 ---
 ### Periods

 (Optional metric) A cumulative count of total number of periods.
+Within a period (100ms by default), a container is allowed only quota ms of CPU time.
 Docker reports 0 if there is no quota constraint on the container.